-The derecognition of research costs has reduced the amortisation charge on intangible assets.
-The effect on the profit before tax for the year to 30 June 2005 by \$914,200.
+The effect on the profit before tax for the year to 30 June 2005 as a result of reduced depreciation was an increase of \$914,269 for the group.

-(i) Correction of error made under previous AGAAP
+(j) Correction of error made under previous AGAAP

 In conversion to AIFRS an adjustment has been made in the measurement of employee entitlement liabilities.
 Under previous reporting, employee entitlement liabilities were incorrectly stated.
 Changes in our interpretation of industrial relations legislation have required additional components of employee remuneration packages to be included in employee entitlement calculations.
 In addition the future probability rates used to calculate long term employee entitlement liabilities have been corrected to reflect accurate historical data.